browserup/browserup-proxy/browserup-proxy-mitm/README.md

 ```

 ## Using a Custom Certificate Authority
-Whether you are using the MITM module with LittleProxy or BrowserMob Proxy, you can provide your own root certificate and private key to use when signing impersonated server certificates.
+Whether you are using the MITM module with LittleProxy or BrowserUp Proxy, you can provide your own root certificate and private key to use when signing impersonated server certificates.
 To use a root certificate and private key from a key store (PKCS12 or JKS), use the `KeyStoreFileCertificateSource` class:

 ```java
     CertificateAndKeySource existingCertificateSource =